joonaaleks/System-Programming-Projects/README.md

 PROJECT 2 UNIX UTILITIES

-Go to the Project 2 folder and in terminal, you can input the following commands:
+Go to the Project 2 folder and in terminal, you can input the following commands to compile the programs:

+prompt> gcc my-cat.c -o my-cat.s

+prompt> gcc my-grep.c -o my-grep.s

+prompt> gcc my-zip.c -o my-zip.exe

+Then input the following commands to run the programs:

 prompt> ./my-cat.s input.txt